 Since there are multiple reasons as to why a Citation was served on you, it is crucial to understand it or hire a lawyer to help you through this process.
 The citation by law needs to substantially state the “object of the proceeding and the relief sought in the petition.”
-The citation’s reply must be requested within four-month to finalize a reply to the citation.
-Yet, generally a reply is requested as early as within ten days.
+The citation’s reply must be requested within four-month to finalize a response to the citation.
+Yet, generally, a reply is requested as early as within ten days.
 So, do not delay!

-What this essentially means, is that you are an interested party—that is, a party without whose waiver, consent, and/or notice, an estate cannot distribute.
+What this essentially means, is that you are an interested party—that is, a party without whose waiver, consent, or notice, an estate cannot distribute.
 Here are some possible reasons as to why you received a Citation as governed by Section 1403 of the Surrogate Code:

 The most common reason for a Citation is to see if there’s a probate objection.
 You may be an interested party in a will, and the judge wants to ensure that you do not object to the will’s entry into probate.
-Or alternatively, this will negatively impact you because there is another will on file, and you need to be notified.
+Alternatively, this will negatively impact you because there is another will on file, and you need to be notified.
 For example, let us say that you are a grandchild, but that a will has been introduced, leaving you 10%, and your second-cousin 90%.
 This allows you time to object to the will for various allowable reasons.

 There are additional, less common reasons as well.
 One is for intestate succession.
 This means that a possible relative of yours passed away without a will.
 A court is now looking for the nearest relative, and you are possibly it.
-An additional possibility is that a relative within same degree of consanguinity wishes to become the estate’s executor.
-For example: if your uncle passed away, and you are the closest living relative, together with the uncle’s other niece, and that niece’s control over the estate requires your presence and either a waiver—or most likely a challenge to the proceeding.
+An additional possibility is that a relative within the same degree of consanguinity wishes to become the estate’s executor.
+For example: if your uncle passed away, and you are the closest living relative, together with the uncle’s other niece.
+That niece’s control over the estate requires your presence and either a waiver—or most likely a challenge to the proceeding.
 Another reason could be that you were an interested party for a previously probated will, and the executor is relieving themselves of the duty (perhaps because they claim to have distributed everything).
 This requires a process called an accounting.
 The executor records all ins and outs of the estate, and this awaits any potential objections from the interested parties.

-Albert Goodwin, What Do I Do If I Got a New York Surrogate Court Citation?, NY Est. Law.June 16, 2001, https://nyestateslawyer.com/2011/06/16/what-do-i-do-if-i-got-a-new-york-surrogate-court-citation.
+Albert Goodwin, What Do I Do If I Got a New York Surrogate Court Citation?
+June 16, 2011